FlavScents AInsights Entry for Ethyl Methylphenylglycidate (CAS: 77-83-8)

 2. Sensory Profile

 Ethyl Methylphenylglycidate is renowned for its sweet, fruity odor with strong strawberry notes.
-It is often described as having a candy-like, floral character with moderate intensity and good diffusion.
-The compound serves as an impact note in flavor compositions, providing a realistic strawberry aroma.
-While specific taste and odor thresholds are not widely reported, it is known for its potent sensory impact even at low concentrations.
+It is often described as having a candy-like, floral undertone with moderate intensity and good diffusion.
+The compound is primarily used as an impact note in flavor compositions, providing a realistic strawberry character.
+Odor thresholds are not well-documented, but it is typically used at low concentrations to achieve the desired sensory effect.

 Citation hooks: FlavScents; peer-reviewed sensory literature